whleucka/soprano-sanctum/README.md

 <a href='https://github.com/whleucka/soprano-sanctum/issues' rel='Issues'>![GitHub issues](https://img.shields.io/github/issues/whleucka/soprano-sanctum)</a>
 <a href='https://discord.com/channels/760550600777138258' rel='Discord Server'>![Discord](https://img.shields.io/discord/760550600777138258)</a>

 Soprano is a client-server music playback system.
-The system is comprised of a Laravel API backend with a React JS frontend.
+The system is built upon a Laravel API backend with a modern React JS frontend.
+Host your own Spotify&trade; clone and ditch the monthly subscription fee.
+Take control of your music library!

 -   See a live demo [here](https://soprano.williamhleucka.com/)